 I wouldn’t say I’ve conquered it, because, well, I haven’t.
 I don’t think I ever will.
 Anxiety will always be a huge part of my life.
 But I have found ways to manage it, I am also adept at disguising it for times when I can’t manage it.
 I am quite literally an Oscar-worthy actress at times and ‘fine’ is my favourite word.

-The article that I read, talks about how a woman with anxiety really has a lot of strength, because despite feeling like she is inadequate, she keeps going.
+The article that I read talks about how a woman with anxiety really has a lot of strength, because despite feeling like she is inadequate, she keeps going.
 I completely identify with that.
 Sometimes my worries overwhelm me, make my stomach churn and my head hurt but I keep going.
 I get up after tossing and turning all night and do it all again day after day.

 I’ve suffered with anxiety for almost as long as I can remember to be honest.
 My dad has always said about me that if I didn’t have something to worry about that I’d be worried.
 Although anxiety is more complex than that, he has a point.
 I am the person continually looking for something that to go wrong.
+It’s exhausting.

 I won’t lie, there are lots of times when anxiety doesn’t bother me at all.
 Some days, I can almost forget about it and go about my daily life without interruptions.
 But then it creeps in slowly and I have to fight it.

 So although sometimes, getting out of bed at 5am seems like the hardest thing in the world to do, I do it.
 And I do so with a smile.
 I dance around the kitchen with my daughters because I want them to have the memories of a happy, strong mama in their minds.
 I have to curb my anxiety for their sake.

-That’s not to say that I am impervious to my feelings of self-doubt and that familiar sensation in my gut and quickening pulse because I’m not.
+That’s not to say that I am impervious to my feelings of self-doubt or that familiar sensation in my gut and quickening pulse because I’m not.
 It often strikes when I’m on my own.
-The 3 miles drive between the school run and work, the hours between the kids’ bedtime and my own, the 5 minute shower I grab between breakfast for me and breakfast for them.
+The 3 mile drive between the school run and work, the hours between the kids’ bedtime and my own, the 5 minute shower I grab between breakfast for me and breakfast for them.
 I can’t lie, when anxiety hits me, it can often floor me.
 I feel helpless.